N30Z3N/ghostship/README.md

 # GhostShip

-GhostShip provides you an ephemeral desktop environment which has a single web-browser only.
+GhostShip is a toolkit to build and deploy an ephemeral desktop environment which has a single web-browser only.
 It enables you to browse something securely.

 ![Screenshot](https://github.com/qb0C80aE/ghostship/raw/master/image.png)